watermint/toolbox/doc/generated/dev-stage-griddata.md

 $HOME/Desktop/tbx dev stage griddata
 ```

 Note for macOS Catalina 10.15 or above: macOS verifies Developer identity.
 Currently, `tbx` is not ready for it.
-Please
-select "Cancel" on the first dialogue.
-Then please proceed "System Preference", then open "Security & Privacy", select "
+Please select "Cancel" on the first dialogue.
+Then please proceed "System Preference", then open "Security & Privacy", select "General" tab.
-General" tab.
 You may find the message like:
 > "tbx" was blocked from use because it is not from an identified developer.

 And you may find the button "Allow Anyway".
 Please hit the button with your risk.
-At second run, please hit button "
-Open" on the dialogue.
+At second run, please hit button "Open" on the dialogue.

 ## Options: